 Then Isaiah receives his mission straight from the Lord himself.
 A mission to become a prophet to God’s hard-hearted and rebellious people who will not care to hear Isaiah’s message.

 This passage has stirred me for as long as I can remember.
 Isaiah’s response echoed something in my own heart.
 A desire to say yes to God’s plans for me.
 To be willing to accept any mission God gives me.

 Until I read this passage the other day, I’ve always focused on Isaiah’s response, his obedience.

 But the other day something else struck me.

 The burning coal.

 Prior to the touch of the burning coal, Isaiah was probably a crumpled heap on the ground as he spoke a prophetic woe against himself.
 And it is the same with me: when confronted with the holiness of God I realize just how dirty I am.
 And that is an important place to be.
-For that is when I’m in position to receive the burning coal of God’s grace; when I realize I need God.
+For that is when I’m in a position to receive the burning coal of God’s grace; when I realize I need God.

 Thankfully, God never leaves me in a crumpled heap on the floor.
 But once I finally see what I truly am, that is when grace rushes in.